Symbolic Imitation Learning: From Black-Box to Explainable Driving Policies: Methodology: Symbolic Imitation Learning

-To make sure about passengers' health and overall safety, the AV, similar to human drivers, must change their vehicles' velocity smoothly.
-Human drivers typically employ a limited set of actions to control their vehicle's velocity while experiencing smooth driving.
-One such action involves increasing their velocity to reach their desired speed slowly, while another is to adjust their speed according to the lead vehicle (\verb|front| TV) while closing the distance between them.
-In emergency situations, such as when the distance between their vehicle and the \verb|front| TV is unsafe and their vehicle's velocity exceeds that of the \verb|front| TV, they resort to brake pedal to avoid potential collisions.
-Based on these real-world driving experiences, our aim is to identify three fundamental rules that significantly impact driving safety and smoothness.
+To ensure passenger comfort and overall safety, an AV—like a human driver—must adjust its velocity smoothly.
+Human drivers typically rely on a limited set of intuitive actions to manage vehicle speed in a continuous manner.
+These include gradually accelerating to reach a desired cruising speed, adjusting speed to match that of a slower vehicle ahead (referred to as the \verb|front| TV), and decelerating in response to unsafe following distances.
+In critical situations, such as when the AV is too close to the \verb|front| TV while moving faster, the driver—or the AV—must apply the brake to prevent a collision.
+Based on these observed driving behaviors, the goal is to identify three fundamental rules that govern safe and smooth velocity adjustments.